Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 Some Operators offer a Doors off experience.
 This is a truly novel way to experience a flight as the safety bubble that is provided by the cabin is shattered.
 The increased vision and exposure to the elements really amps up the excitement but can also add to the fear factor if that is a worry for you.

-Photographers will get MUCH better shooting opportunities by choosing a doors-off experience, as the Lack of glass ensures a much better photo op.
+Photographers will get MUCH better shooting opportunities by choosing a doors-off experience, as the Lack of glass ensures a much better photo opportunity.
+The only issue is unlike EVERY doors-off tour we have done before, Air Maui prohibits you from taking a “big” camera and limits you to Phones only.
+We find this deeply disappointing.
+On for the thrill seekers only then!

 Best Tour

 We are big fans of the West Maui and Molokai tours.
-Not only is it one of the cheapest tours it also allows access to views and locations that a simply unavailable without a helicopter.
-While the Views of Haleakala are incredible you can visit the crater by car, again the Rainforests of Hana can be seen on a drive down the Hana Highway.
+Not only is it one of the cheapest tours it also allows access to views and locations that are simply unavailable without a helicopter.
+While the Views of Haleakala are incredible you can visit the crater by car (and get better views), again the Rainforests of Hana can be seen on a drive down the Hana Highway.
 Yes, we know the Views are far superior from the air but still, you get a taste.

 With the Trip over to Molokai, you are witnessing the incredible sea cliffs that are just not realistically accessible by any other means.
-And the only tours that head over to Molokai are the Specific ones, the whole Island Tours only cover Maui!
+There are no boat tours this was and trails are non-existent in this part of Molokai.
 Also in Whale Season, this is your best chance of seeing whales from the air!

 Helicopters